This page contains information on the specialty of nuclear medicine, a higher medical specialty recruiting to ST3-level vacancies.

 Trainees entering Nuclear Medicine training from August 2015 will be required to undertake core level Clinical Radiology training and complete FRCR by the end of the first 3 years of training.
 In the latter 3 years trainees will undertake higher Nuclear Medicine training and complete the Postgraduate Diploma Nuclear Medicine run by Kings College London (the specialty knowledge based assessment) which offers a significant taught programme and an opportunity for regular engagement with fellow trainees.
 Opportunity exists to enrol for the Kings College London MSc Nuclear Medicine.

-This model of training extends the training programme from 4 to 6 years but will enable trainees to apply for entry to the specialist register in both Nuclear Medicine (CCT) and Clinical Radiology (CESR).
+This model of training extends the training programme from 4 to 6 years but is for completion of CCT Nuclear Medicine and CESR Clinical Radiology subject to satisfactory progression.
 During the first 3 years trainees will spend 80% of their time in Radiology and 20% in Nuclear Medicine changing to 20% Radiology and 80% Nuclear Medicine thereafter.
 The final year of training will include the opportunity to take on a specialised field of study such as advanced Nuclear Medicine imaging techniques (examples here would be PET/CT, PET/MR and paediatric nuclear medicine), therapeutic nuclear medicine or nuclear medicine research.

 Entry is possible from the medical specialties as well as from surgery and paediatrics.
 MRCP, MRCPCH or MRCS together with 24 months experience (not including Foundation modules) in one of the qualifying specialties and experience of managing patients on unselected take are essential criteria for entry.
+Please note that trainees who have been successfully appointed to ST3 Nuclear Medicine from alternative core training pathways (eg paediatrics or surgery) will be eligible for CESR CP rather than CCT in Nuclear Medicine.
 Interested candidates can supplement their local experience by visits to training programmes, attending taster days in the specialty and nuclear medicine careers events.

 Nuclear Medicine SpRs tend to be based at a single hospital for the majority of their Nuclear Medicine training – they may be required to rotate to other hospitals for paediatric nuclear medicine, PET/CT and specialised therapy attachments where these are not available locally.
 Rotations for the core radiology component of training will vary from post to post according to local arrangements as will requirements for out of hours working.